 - Some early stage research suggests that deep TMS may be helpful in the management or treatment of conditions including addiction, ADHD, chronic pain, body dysmorphic disorder, PTSD, bipolar depression, and more.

 Hyperbaric Oxygen Therapy

 - All Points North Lodge is proud to offer in-house Hyperbaric Oxygen Therapy (HBOT).
 HBOT works by pairing pure oxygen with significantly increased ambient air pressure.
-This combination dramatically increases the amount of oxygen available in the client’s body.
-Increased oxygen allows improved oxygen delivery to any body tissues which have been deprived.
+A client enters an enclosed chamber where all air is 100% oxygen, and it exists at a pressure higher than typical atmospheric pressure.
+As the client breathes in and out, the pressure and concentration of oxygen in the chamber dramatically increases the amount of oxygen available in the client’s body.
+Increased oxygen allows improved oxygen delivery to body tissues which have been deprived.
 This promotes the growth of new blood vessels and enables the body’s defense system to better kill harmful bacteria.

-- HBOT is FDA-approved for a variety of conditions from low blood flow to some brain and sinus infections to skin grafts.
+- HBOT is FDA-approved for a variety of conditions.
 The additional oxygen delivered to tissues can fight infection and promote quicker healing.